gaow/genetic-analysis-software/README.md

-# An Alphabetic List of Genetic Analysis Software
+## An Alphabetic List of Genetic Analysis Software

-## Scope
+### Scope
-Computer software include but not limited to the topics are included here:
+Computer programs for genetics analysis, including but not limiting to topics of:

 * Genetic linkage analysis for human pedigree data
 * QTL analysis for animal/plant breeding data